BACnet Stack

 2006/8/30 07:10:45.00

-$ demo/ucov/bacucov
+$ apps/ucov/bacucov

 Usage: bacucov pid device-id object-type object-instance time property tag value [priority] [index]

-$ demo/whois/bacwi
+$ apps/whois/bacwi

 Usage: bacwi device-instance | device-instance-min device-instance-max